Mission statementIt is responsible for:

-The activities of DIALOGUE in the broader area of industrial and employment relations and labour law are driven by the following objectives:
+The activities of GOVERNANCE in the broader area of industrial and employment relations and labour law are driven by the following objectives:

 - Helping to develop sound industrial relations at the enterprise, sectoral, national, regional and international levels;